MalarvizhiK/messages-rabbitmq/README.md

 Login to IBM Cloud.
 Under Catalog, search for "Messages for RabbitMQ".
 Create a service instance "Messages for RabbitMQ-as".

-Here is my Summary of Service instance:
+Here is my Summary of my created Service instance:

 Region: Dallas
 Plan: Standard
 Service name: Messages for RabbitMQ-rb
 Resource group: Default

 Service instance will be provisioned in few minutes.
 From the dashboard, navigate to Services - Messages for RabbitMQ-as.

 Find the RabbitMQ Admin Console: